maupilia/SRT/sphinx/Continuum/C-band/TP/start-obs.rst

     ``> wx``

 #.
-Follow the link below to perform the pointing and focus optimization (if not already included in your schedule) :
+Follow the link below to perform the pointing and focus optimization (if not already included in your schedule).
+You can skip the first part since you have already set the parameters associated to the Total Power :

       :ref:`pointing-focus`